Frozen cells reveal a clue for a vaccine to block the deadly TB bug

 The samples were collected from about 6,000 South African high school students beginning in 2005.
 And they were originally intended – and used – for a range of other research on TB.
 But Musvosvi says the researchers soon realized that the cells contained some rare clues for how the human immune system can kill the bacterium.

-That's because follow-up samples had been taken repeatedly over a two year period – and because of one of the particularities of TB: The bacterium that causes it is so widespread that a large majority of South Africans have been exposed to it; Yet only a much smaller share of those people actually develop the disease – often months after exposure.
+That's because follow-up samples had been taken repeatedly over a two year period – and because of one of the particularities of TB: The bacterium that causes it is so widespread that more than 80 percent of South Africans have been exposed to it; Yet only about one in ten of those people actually develop the disease – often months or even years after exposure.

 This meant that when the researchers analyzed the first round of blood samples they could identify a subset who had immune cells indicating that they had been exposed to TB but had not gotten sick.
 Then, says Musvosvi, "as we follow them up, we could document that some of these adolescents were [subsequently] diagnosed with active TB disease.
 They had symptoms and we could actually measure the bacteria in the sputum that they were coughing up."